brianhouse/sound_art/README.md

 Attending all class sessions is mandatory, and motivated and mindful participation in crit and classroom discussion is expected.

 ### Grading
 In this course, you are expected to earnestly engage in the practice of studio artmaking, and doing so is the basis of your grade at the discretion of the professor.
-In other words, your grade is about process, not about product.
-If you use the assignments and class sessions as opportunities to practice studio _practice_, you will be fine.
-You will get feedback via peer critique, which you are expected to take into account in your future work.
+In other words, your grade is about process, not about product—use the assignments and class sessions as opportunities for studio _practice_ (and completing all work on time and participating in class is mandatory).
+Beyond grades, your work will be evaluated subjectively via peer critique and feedback from the instructor, and you are expected to incorporate that feedback into your future work while pursuing your own creative direction.
 Midway through the semester, students will meet individually with the professor to track their progress.

 ## Policies